Violist & Conductor

 His enthusiasm for new music has generated collaborations, which have extended the viola repertoire.
 This includes world premieres by Dobrinka Tabakova, Richard Dubugnon and Valentin Bibik.
 Other composers with whom Maxim has developed a close working relationship include Benjamin Yusupov, Leonid Desyatnikov, Giya Kancheli, Artyom Vassiliev and Elena Langer.

 Maxim's first solo commercial CD burst onto the recording scene with a Gramophone Editor's Choice award; his next two releases gained the same accolade and a fourth reached the top of the I-Tunes charts in the USA.
 In the 2013/14 season his recording output is further extended with two releases on BIS: and a disc of Martinu viola repertoire in collaboration with the BBC Symphony Orchestra, Jiří Bělohlávek, Alexander Sitkovetsky and Katya Apekisheva and the second volume of the Bach Solo Suites arranged for viola.
-Maxim also featured as both soloist and conductor on the debut disc of composer Dobrinka Tabakova (ECM) in 2013 - a disc, which reached number 2 in the UK classical charts.
+Maxim also featured as both soloist and conductor on the debut disc of composer Dobrinka Tabakova (ECM) in 2013 - a disc, which reached number 2 in the UK classical charts and has received a GRAMMY nomination.
 A further disc in the pipeline is an all Schumann disc on the BIS label.

 Originally from the Ukraine, Maxim has made London his home.
 He studied viola with Maria Sitkovskaya in Moscow and John Glickman in London at the Guildhall School of Music and Drama.
 He studied conducting with Alan Hazeldine at the Guildhall School of Music in London, and has taken part in several masterclasses including with Gennady Rozhdestvensky and Jorma Panula.